-Statia is one of the best kept secrets of the Caribbean.
-In fact, National Geographic stated Statia's pristine waters have the “best diving in the Caribbean.”
-And the island topped the list of Scuba Diving Magazine Reader’s Choice Awards, which celebrates the best diving in the world.
-Statia was ranked #1 for Best Wreck Diving, Best Macro Life and Best Marine Environment.
-Statia also ranked Top 10 in several other categories including Advanced Diving, Best Value and Best Overall Destination.
+St. Eustatius often called Statia is one of the best-kept secrets in the Caribbean and a true paradise for scuba divers.
+According to National Geographic, Statia’s pristine waters offer the best diving in the Caribbean, thanks to exceptional visibility, healthy reefs, and historic shipwrecks.
+The island has also topped the Scuba Diving Magazine Reader’s Choice Awards, which recognize the world’s top dive destinations.
+Statia ranked #1 for Best Wreck Diving, Best Macro Life, and Best Marine Environment, and placed in the Top 10 Caribbean dive destinations for Advanced Diving, Best Value, and Best Overall Dive Destination.

 Diving